scirelli/explodingImages/README.md

-Exploding Images
+Particlize Images
 ================

-Use Javascript and HTML/CSS to explode an image.
+Use Javascript and HTML/CSS to "chop up" an image so the parts can be animated.